ctjhoa/spacevim/README.md

 After plugins installation restart vim.

-### Manual
+### Key bindings only mode

 You already have a vim config and/or want to manage your plugins yourself.
-This mode will provide only Spacemacs key bindings and adapt spacevim with currently installed plugins.
+This mode will provide only Spacemacs key bindings and adapt Spacevim with currently installed plugins.
 Install Spacevim as usual:

 * [Pathogen](https://github.com/tpope/vim-pathogen)